 Second, and in the alternative, the reports were not information that raised a fair argument that the 2017 DSTS project might case an environmental impact.
 The court applies the fair argument standard based on the limited information in the administrative record.
 (Sundstrom v.
-County of Mendocino, supra, 202 Cal.App.3d at p.
-311.)
+County of Mendocino (1988) 202 Cal.App.3d 296, 311.)